Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Generalization to another camera

 \section{Generalization to another camera}

-We now present experiments to evaluate the usefulness of our proposed dataset for predicting luminance and color temperature values from images captured with another camera.
+We now present experiments to evaluate the usefulness of our proposed dataset for predicting luminance and color values from images captured with another camera.
 To this end, we rely on the Ricoh Theta Z1, an off-the-shelf \ang{360} camera, and captured a small dataset of 74 calibrated HDR panoramas (referred to as ``Theta dataset'') using the same process as in \cref{sec:dataset}.
 In addition to the bracketed RAW images, we also capture well-exposed LDR images (in jpeg format) produced by the camera.
 This small experimental dataset will also be released publicly.
+As opposed to \cite{macpherson2022360} which calibrated this camera for photometric measurements, we calibrate for color as well as luminance.

 \paragraph{Architecture and data} The network architecture for each task is kept the same as in \cref{sec:learning}.
 The networks are first trained on the calibrated Laval dataset with synthetically degraded LDR inputs (all degradations).
 The Theta dataset is split 40\%-10\%-50\% for train-val-test respectively.
 The pretrained networks are then fine-tuned on the Theta dataset (with jpeg images as input) with the same learning rate.